-- Possible updates to the UE behaviour to support PAP/CHAP in 5GS.
+- Updates to the UE behaviour to support PAP/CHAP in 5GS.

+- DNN provided by the upper layers for PAP/CHAP.

 For CT3, the expected work includes:

 - Interworking between the SMF and the DN-AAA server to perform the PAP/CHAP Authentication.

+- Interworking between the SMF+PGW-C and the DN-AAA server to perform the PAP/CHAP Authentication.

 NOTE: 3GPP SA3 has provided some security observations on the use of PAP/CHAP, the warning should be present in any 5GS TS referring to PAP/CHAP, and it is up to the external network operator to perform the risk assessment to use PAP/CHAP for authentication.